 Boundaries

-In healthy relationships there should always be a little something called reciprocity.
-Reciprocity is defined as, "The practice of exchanging things with others for mutual benefit".
-In a relationship, both parties should benefit.
-Whether it's a romantic relationship, parent-child relationship, sibling relationship, work relationship, etc., it should always work both ways.
-I recently listened to a podcast by Mathew Hussey, a relationship coach, in which he was explaining how the way you find the right people is by setting boundaries, and the way you begin setting boundaries is by learning to protect your peace.
-Anyone who can't respect your peace doesn't care about your boundaries, and someone you don't want in your life.
-He then talked about how the first step is to have enough respect for yourself that you won't let others walk all over your boundaries.
+I recently listened to a podcast by Mathew Hussey, a relationship coach, in which he was explaining how the way to find the right people is by setting boundaries, and the way to begin setting boundaries is by learning to protect our peace.
+Anyone who can't respect our peace doesn't care about our boundaries, and someone we don't want in our life.
+He then talked about how having enough respect for ourselves is the first step in not letting others walk all over our boundaries.
 He reminds us, "When you respect yourself the RIGHT people will rise to meet you."

 Comments